 Every year, graphic design trends show us how art can imitate life.
 These trends are a reflection of our ever-changing needs and perspectives as a society.

-In 2022, we’re seeing a pull away from last year’s minimalism and monochrome colors to bold and diverse approaches.
-From 90’s nostalgia to touchable texture, handmade illustrations, and mind-blowing psychedelic elements.
-Collectively, 2022 is all about breaking free, restructuring perspectives, and channeling freedom through creativity.
+From Y2K nostalgia to touchable texture, handmade illustrations, and mind-blowing psychedelic elements.
+2023 is all about breaking free, restructuring perspectives, and channeling freedom through creativity.

 Why graphic design trends matter

 Graphic design trends help you create projects that communicate and connect to your audience in a timely way.
 By following and understanding trends, you’re communicating to your audience that you are plugged in and engaged with how consumer interests are evolving.

 Like writer and activist, Toni Cade Bambara said, “the role of the artist is to make revolution irresistible”.
 In other words, graphic design trends aren’t only a sign of the times, they’re sometimes a catalyst to change themselves!